SicongGao/FLUSPECT_RETRIEVE/README.md

 # FLUSPECT_RETRIEVE

-Based on FLUSPECT model.
-You can use the input files (reflectance, transmittance) to simulate bio-parameters (Cab, Cw, Cdm ...).
+Based on FLUSPECT model, you can use the input files (reflectance, transmittance) to simulate bio-parameters (Cab, Cw, Cdm ...).
 And then generate the backward and forward excited fluorescence matrices.

 Please place the input files at "FLUSPECT_RETRIEVE\data\measured".
 The input configure file is at "FLUSPECT_RETRIEVE\data\measured\input_data.xlsx".
 The results are at "FLUSPECT_RETRIEVE\data\output".